dgnin/query-ui/README.md

 * `fields` is an Object where every key is the name of a field and its value a definition of its type.
 * `container` is the DOM Object inside which the GUI is built.
 * `parseFunc` (optional) could be a Function which input is the query object and which output is the desired parsed query.
-Optionally it could be a simple String with the value `querystring` which activates the default parser.
+Optionally it could be a simple String with the value `query-string` which activates the default parser.
 That's also what happens if nothing is provided.

 ## Types